Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/README.md

 Before beginning the tutorial, make sure you have read and followed the [Vitis Software Platform Release Notes (v2022.1)](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Vitis-Software-Platform-Release-Notes) for setting up software and installing the VCK190 base platform.

 This tutorial targets the [VCK190 production board](https://www.xilinx.com/products/boards-and-kits/vck190.html).
-If you have already purchased this board, download the necessary files from the lounge and ensure you have the correct licenses installed.
+If you have already purchased this board, download the necessary files from the Xilinx Website and ensure you have the correct licenses installed.
 If you do not have a board and the required license, contact your Xilinx sales contact.

 </details>